 How much money does the royal family bring in tourism?

-Each yeah, millions of tourists travel to the UK to visit its many historical royal landmarks
+Each year, millions of tourists travel to the UK to visit its many historical royal landmarks

 The British royal family’s reign spans 37 generations and 1209 years.

-London’s Buckingham Palace has served as the official residence of the UK’s sovereigns since 1837 and today is the administrative headquarters of the ruling monarch.
+Buckingham Palace in London has served as the official residence of the UK’s sovereigns since 1837 and today is the administrative headquarters of the ruling monarch.

 And each year, the royal family is responsible for generating millions of pounds worth of tourism for the United Kingdom.